O.M. Gardner becames team captain of the A & M football team. He later became governor of North Carolina.

 The Court of Customs sentenced a freshman football player to wear a dress for every day he didn't wear his freshman cap.
 The incident sets off a wave of protests from the freshman class and a campus-wide debate over continuance of the freshman cap custom.

-Nicknamed the "Big Indian," Gurneau (one quarter Ojibwe) was a star athlete in football, basketball, track, and wrestling.
+Gurneau (part Ojibwe) was a star athlete in football, basketball, track, and wrestling.
 He intercepted and ran 65 yards for a touchdown versus Carolina in November of 1930.
+The Technician student newspaper nicknamed him "Big Indian."

 The first evening football game is played on campus, a 37-0 victory over High Point.